Fireandplants/plant_gbif/README.md

 Matching GBIF occurrence records
 --------------------------------

-matching the taxon names with plant occurrence records in the [Global Biodiversity Information Facility (GBIF) dataset][GBIF].
+Matching the taxon names with plant occurrence records in the [Global Biodiversity Information Facility (GBIF) dataset][GBIF].

 These scripts read text files as utf-8 and immediately treat as unicode internally.
 All matching and comparisons work on unicode internally.
 All written output is encoded as utf-8.
 This has a slight speed penalty but is worth it and necessary as there are unicode characters in the GBIF data and some in other taxon name sources.